Recordings and Performances

 Don't Shoot Me, I'm Only the Player Piano

 PianoDisc, a popular player system that can be installed on any piano.
 The PianoDisc system records what a pianist plays, and then faithfully plays that performance back on any piano equipped with a PianoDisc system.
 The list of artists who have also recorded for PianoDisc includes smooth jazz stars Tom Grant, Freddie Ravel, David Benoit and fellow Mason & Hamlin artist Brian Culbertson.

 I Love A Piano

 As the national sales manager for Mason & Hamlin Piano Company since 1998, Cecil says "It's amazing to work a day gig where I'm always around the world's best pianos, to be able to see them in the factory as they are being built, evaluate them as they are finished, see them in stores across the country and in other countries, and talk to people who own and love their Mason & Hamlin pianos.
 And I get to perform on them with other artists and record my own music with them."
 Cecil is a Mason & Hamlin artist; at home, his piano is a Mason & Hamlin Model BB 7' grand.
-In 2014, Cecil also became an endorsing artist for Earthworks Audio, a US manufacturer of high-end recording microphones and Dexibell, an Italian manufacturer of new high-performance keyboards.
+Cecil is also an endorsing artist for Earthworks Audio, a US manufacturer of high-end recording microphones and Dexibell, an Italian manufacturer of new high-performance keyboards.